mikeizbicki/pgrollup/README.md

 (All previous implementations, including the system in OracleDB, do not use monoids, and are therefore not asymptotically efficient.)
 The extension also introduces a new syntax for semantically defining these rollup tables trivially.

+The extension should work with any postgres version >= 10.
+See the [Limitations]() Section for details.

 Outline:
 1. The Problem
     1. Existing Incomplete Solution 1: Native Oracle/Postgres Implementations